Nozbe/WatermelonDB/docs/Advanced/Migrations.md

 Before shipping a new version of the app, please check that your database changes are all compatible:

-1. Install the previous version of your app, then update to the version you're about to ship, and make sure it still works (migrations test)
+1. Migrations test: Install the previous version of your app, then update to the version you're about to ship, and make sure it still works
-2. Remove the app, and then install the _new_ version of the app, and make sure it works (fresh schema install test)
+2. Fresh schema install test: Remove the app, and then install the _new_ version of the app, and make sure it works

-### Why is order important
+### Why is this order important

 It's simply because React Native simulator (and often React web projects) are configured to automatically refresh when you save a file.
 You don't want to database to accidentally migrate (upgrade) with changes that have a mistake, or changes you haven't yet completed making.
 By making migrations first, and bumping version last, you can double check you haven't made a mistake.

-## Migration API
+## Migrations API

-Each migration must migrate to a version one above the previous migration, and have multiple _steps_ (such as adding a new table, or new columns):
+Each migration must migrate to a version one above the previous migration, and have multiple _steps_ (such as adding a new table, or new columns).
+Larger example:

 ```js
 schemaMigrations({